nyu-pl-sp19/hw09/README.md

 base set to an ordering on multisets.

 There are many ways in which one can define an ordering on multisets.
-A particularly important one is the [Dershovitz-Manner ordering](https://en.wikipedia.org/wiki/Dershowitz%E2%80%93Manna_ordering).
+A particularly important one is the [Dershowitz-Manna ordering](https://en.wikipedia.org/wiki/Dershowitz%E2%80%93Manna_ordering).

 Given a strict (partial) ordering *x < y* on the elements *x,y ∈